 - 2.7 The CAA confirms that there are no negative views across the application site and that Mawles Farm was (at the time of drafting the CAA) one of the last remaining unconverted farms in the community.
 It is later recognised as a non-designated heritage asset.
 Paragraph 9.18.5 identifies that the presence of some more utilitarian materials on the barns indicates a lack of gentrification and reminder of the agricultural origins of the village. - 2.8 The site falls within flood zone 1 on the Environment Agency Flood Map within which there is a low probability of flooding.
-There are no public footpaths running through or adjacent to the site. - 2.9 There is no planning history directly relevant to the current proposal although the following applications can be noted:
+There are no public footpaths running through or adjacent to the site. - 2.9 Under application reference 19/02700/F, planning permission was refused on 3rd April 2020 for 'Conversion of existing stone/brick barns to 1no dwelling and conversion of existing steel pole barn to 1no dwelling.
+Associated works including landscaping and new access.'
+This application was refused for the following reasons: